Google Analytics 4 for Shopify: complete setup guide 2026

 Conversions are estimated based on similar behavior of users who did give consent

-For extensive GDPR guidance, read our article on cookieless marketing strategies and first-party data optimization.
+For comprehensive GDPR guidance, read our article on cookieless marketing strategies and first-party data optimization.

 From data to action: what to do with GA4 insights

 How do you use GA4 data for more revenue?
-The 4 most important actions are: product abandonment remarketing (retarget product viewers who did not buy), optimize checkout flow (fix drop-off points), device-specific improvements (resolve mobile conversion issues), and predict seasonal trends (prepare inventory for Black Friday).
+The 4 most important actions are: product abandonment remarketing (retarget product viewers who didn't purchase), optimizing checkout flow (fix drop-off points), device-specific improvements (resolve mobile conversion issues), and predicting seasonal trends (prepare inventory for Black Friday).

 Installing analytics is step one.
 The real ROI comes from actions you take based on the data.